wesleycamargo/azure-docs.pt-br/articles/databox/data-box-deploy-copy-data.md

     `net use \\<IP address of the device>\<share name>  /u:<user name for the share>`

-    Digite a senha do compartilhamento quando solicitado.
+    Quando solicitado, digite a senha do compartilhamento.
 A amostra a seguir mostra a conexão a um compartilhamento por meio do comando anterior.

     ```
     C:\Users\Databoxuser>net use \\10.126.76.172\devicemanagertest1_BlockBlob /u:devicemanagertest1